 For example, you signed out on leave on 1 May and sign in to your new unit 30 May.
 1 May is the eligibility date.
 But if Jane Doe signed out 20 April and signs in 4 June, by regulatory guidance her family will be placed ahead of you.
 But that’s only if your families are on the same designated category listing.

 Going through your options

 Once you’re on the waiting list, you can truly start the search for your new home!
 But there will be some limitations.

 For example, you may only receive two offers to choose from.
 If you decline your first offer, you drop to the bottom of the waiting list.
 Your eligibility date also changes to the date that you declined the first offer.

 In other words, if you declined your first offer, pretty much everyone who arrived after you is now ahead of you on the wait list.

 There’s nothing wrong with wanting for a house you like!
 And depending on the wait times when you arrive, there’s a chance you can give a preference.
 But don’t get your hopes up.
 We’ll address where you can live in the next section.

 And keep in mind that your TLA is only good for 60 days, so depending on how long the wait list is, you might out-stay your TLA.

 If you decline your second offer, your TLA will be terminated and your eligibility date will change.
 Plus, your CoC may be informed about the situation.

-Moving during COVID
+Moving since COVID